Special thanks to Danish Creamery for making delicious, high-quality butter and for sponsoring this post. As always, all opinions are my own.

 Instructions

-• PREP: Line a large sheet pan with parchment paper and set it aside.
-Add softened butter to a stand mixer, fitted with a whisk attachment, and beat on low speed until smooth.
-(Or use a hand mixer.)
+• Line a large sheet pan with parchment paper and set it aside.
+In a stand mixer with a whisk attachment, beat the softened butter on low speed until smooth.
+You can also use a hand mixer for this step.

-• MAKE MINT DOUGH: Add 1 cup powdered sugar and remaining ingredients.
-Beat on low speed until combined.
-Continue to add the rest of the powdered sugar, about 1 cup at a time, and beat until smooth and combined, scraping the sides of the bowl as you beat the mixture (mixing at low-medium speed).
+• Add 1 cup of powdered sugar and the remaining ingredients, then beat on low speed until combined (see note 1).
+Gradually add the rest of the powdered sugar, about 1 cup at a time, mixing at low to medium speed until smooth.
+Scrape down the sides of the bowl as needed.

-• CUT INTO MINTS: Use a sharp knife to cut the disc into 6 equal portions and remove one portion.
-Cover the remaining dough with a damp kitchen towel so it won't dry out.
-With the removed portion, roll it into a long shake shape that is 1/2-inch thick.
-Use a sharp knife to cut mints out -- each mint about 1/2-inch wide.
-Once cut, transfer the mints to the prepared baking sheet.
-Repeat this process until all the mints are cut out.
+• Use a sharp knife to cut the disc into six equal portions and set one portion aside.
+Cover the remaining dough with a damp kitchen towel to prevent it from drying out.
+Roll the removed portion into a long, 1/2-inch thick tube shape, then cut it into 1/2-inch wide mints.
+Transfer the cut mints to the prepared sheet pan and repeat until all the mints are cut.

 Video